logicalclocks/karamel-chef/dela/README.md

 ```
 ./dela/demodela.sh hopssite
 ```
-2. once the vm is created check the vm ssh port($SSH_PORT) type($TYPE - hopssite/bbc5) and run
+2. once the vm is created check the vm ssh port($SSH_PORT) and run
 ```
-./dela/vm_image_scripts/copy_scripts ${SSH_PORT} ${TYPE}
+./dela/vm_image_scripts/copy_scripts ${SSH_PORT} hopssite
 ```
 3. make sure your image runs this script the first time it boots.
 Do not run this script as root.
 Execute as install user(vagrant)
 ```
 /srv/hops/hopssite/image_register.sh
 ```
-4. once successffuly execute the above script creates a flag file so that it only executes once per vm - on the very frist bootup.
+4. once successfully execute the above script creates a flag file so that it only executes once per vm - on the very frist bootup.
 Flag file is:
 ```
 /srv/hops/hopssite/registered
 ```